adimova/smarthome/docs/documentation/features/java.api.demo.md

 Trigger Type gives a base for creation of Trigger objects.
 Welcome Home Application illustrates how to implement some specific Trigger Types and how to provide them to the Automation Engine.
 In this demo are exposed two Trigger Types:

 	AirConditionerTriggerType
-	StateTriggerType
+	LightsTriggerType

 `AirConditionerTriggerType` can be used for creation of the Triggers that firing a rule that will switch on the Air Conditioner if its current state is "off" and the current room temperature is lower or higher comparing to the target temperature and if the mode of the conditioner is  accordingly "Heating" or "Cooling".

-`StateTriggerType` can be used for creation of the Triggers that firing a rule that will switch on the lights if their current state is "off" or a rule that will lowering the blinds if their current state is "up".
+`LightsTriggerType` can be used for creation of the Triggers that firing a rule that will switch on the lights if their current state is "off" or a rule that will lowering the blinds if their current state is "up".

 #### Condition Type